MaggieVL/PacMan/README.md

   * make Pacman eat the coins
     * make the score go up every time he does so
   * make each ghost move in its individual way towards Pacman
+  * make the power pellets blink
+  * fix the start position of the red ghost (Blinky)
+    * make him chase Pacman directly
+* Done
+  * removed the white border around all images
+  * set the starting point of the red ghost
+  * made the power pellets blink